OldGamesCracking/oldgamescracking.github.io/_games/hexplore.md

 }
 ```

-So, step out of the function, step over some _memcpy_ and a _CloseHandle_ (closes the raw drive access) and we land on this bit:
+Back on topic...
+Step out of the function (the one starting at 00433C10, if you've lost track where we are), step over some _memcpy_ and a _CloseHandle_ (closes the raw drive access) and we land on this bit:

 ```c
 mov eax, 0x42BDE0